-Before I had my babies, I had visions of a beautiful and serene scene, where I had my shit together and everything was calm and I had that ‘glow’ feeding my new baby, without a care in the world… Hmmmm.
+Before I had my babies, I had visions of a beautiful and serene scene, where everything was calm and I had that ‘glow’ feeding my new baby, without a care in the world… Hmmmm.

 For many moms, reality soon hits and so do a whole load of symptoms that sometimes don’t go away for months or even years after giving birth.

 So I wanted to give you a heads up / guide to your postpartum body on a few things I wish I’d known, before you get to the postpartum part!

 It’s not a race to get back into your favourite pre-baby skinny jeans.
 I mean seriously.
 Maternity trousers are comfy… there’s no rush!
 There seems to be huge emphasis on getting back into shape after having babies.
 The truth is, if you rush back too quickly and do exercises your body isn’t strong enough to handle, you could be causing more damage than good.

 Crunches won’t flatten your tummy.
 No matter how hard you crunch or plank, you’re not going to make your weak core stronger.
 You need specific, gentle, core restoring exercises to really rebuild strength and flatten your tummy properly after pregnancy.